PracticeIQ/javascript/README.md

     var i;

     messages = [{
-      state: 'success',
+      state: "success",
-      message: 'This one worked.'
+      message: "This one worked."
     }, {
-      state: 'success',
+      state: "success",
-      message: 'This one worked as well.'
+      message: "This one worked as well."
     }, {
-      state: 'error',
+      state: "error",
-      message: 'This one did not work.'
+      message: "This one did not work."
     }];

     length = messages.length;